-2. THIS COURT ORDERS that the Stay Period as ordered and defined in paragraph 18 of the Initial Order granted March 8, 2019 (as amended and restated, the "Initial Order") is hereby extended until and including December 16, 2019.
+2. THIS COURT ORDERS that the Stay Period, as ordered and defined in paragraph 18 of the Initial Order granted March 8, 2019 (as amended and restated from time to time) is hereby extended until and including March 6, 2020.